An inexact Matrix-Newton method for solving NEPv: Numerical Experiments

 \subsubsection{A simple 1D model}

 For our first test, consider the simple Kohn-Sham equation

 where $L=\tridiag(-1,2,-1)$ is a discrete 1D-Laplacian.
 Using \eqref{eq:frechetks}, it is immediate to see that

 The dependency of \eqref{eq:KSsimple} on the choice of $\gamma$ and the convergence behaviour of SCF was analyzed in \cite{optimalscf}, where the main result was that SCF converges relatively fast for small choices of $\gamma$ and requires increasingly more steps for choices of $\gamma$ close to one.
-In fact, SCF failed to converge for $\gamma\geq 0.85$.\\ Note that the case $\gamma=0$ leads to the standard eigenvalue problem $LV=V\Lambda$, which is solved by SCF in one iteration, whereas larger choices of $\gamma$ lead to an increasing nonlinearity in the problem that make solving the problem more challenging for SCF.\\ In this, we are able to reproduce the results observed in \cite[Ex.
+In fact, SCF failed to converge for $\gamma\geq 0.85$.\\ Note that the case $\gamma=0$ leads to the standard eigenvalue problem $LV=V\Lambda$, which is solved by SCF in one iteration, whereas larger choices of $\gamma$ lead to an increasing nonlinearity in the problem that makes solving the problem more challenging for SCF.
+In our experiment, we initialize the SCF algorithm with the two smallest eigenpairs of $L$ for different choices of $\gamma\neq 0$.\\ Doing so, we are able to reproduce the results observed in \cite[Ex.
 1]{optimalscf} for the SCF algorithm, where the test problem $n=10$, $k=2$ and $\gamma\in\lbrace 0.5, 0.6, 0.7, 0.75, 0.8, 0.85, 0.9\rbrace$ are used.
-For the Newton method, we observe that the number of required iterations does not depend on the choice of $\gamma$ at all (see \Cref{fig:kssimpleerr}).\\ We do two steps of SCF preprocessing before switching to Newton's method.
-The convergence tolerance of $\tau=10^{-12}$ is reached by Newton's method for all choices of $\gamma$ after around nine to eleven steps while SCF only achieved the tolerance for $\gamma<0.8$ and requires increasingly more steps as $\gamma$ tends to 1.
-This observation indicates that Newton's method is not effected by the scaling factor of the nonlinear part as much as the SCF algorithm, which is a result we also observe for the Gross-Pitaevskii-problem in \Cref{sec:gpe}.
+For the Newton method, we observe that the number of required iterations does not depend on the choice of $\gamma$ as much (see \cref{fig:kssimpleerr}).\\ We do two steps of SCF preprocessing before switching to Newton's method.
+The convergence tolerance of $\tau=\log((n+k)\cdot k)10^{-15}$ is reached by Newton's method for all choices of $\gamma$ after around nine to twelve steps while SCF only achieved the tolerance for $\gamma\leq 0.8$ and requires increasingly more steps as $\gamma$ tends to 1.
+As a consequene, we can also observe that the relative computation time required ($100\cdot\frac{t_{\scalebox{.5}{SCF}}}{t_{\scalebox{.5}{Newton}}}$) reduces from about $60\%$ for $\gamma=0.5$ to around $10\%$ for $\gamma=0.8$ and $1\%$ for the cases where SCF failed to converge within 4000 steps.